A pedagogical history of compactness: Possible motivations for compactness

-Since $f$ is a discontinuous function, it is not in $C^0$.
+Since $f$ is a discontinuous function, it is not in $C^0[a,b]$.
 Hence the sequence $f_n(x)$ has no convergent subsequence.

 The problem in this example comes from how the functions converge.
-If convergence means pointwise convergence, we do not get behavior analogous to that of, say, sequences in closed unit balls of $R^n$.
-In order to avoid this problem, Ascoli introduced the notion of equicontinuity (Bourbaki [2], Book 10).
-Equicontinuity requires functions to converge to a limit all at once instead of pointwise.
+If convergence means pointwise convergence, we do not get behavior analogous to that of, say, sequences in closed unit balls of $\mathbb{R}$.
+In order to avoid this problem, Ascoli introduced the notion of equicontinuity~\cite[p.
+566]{asc1}.\footnote{See also~\cite[p.
+27]{bour}.} Equicontinuity requires functions to converge to a limit all at once instead of pointwise.
+A set $E$ is {\em equicontinuous} iff for all $\epsilon > 0$ there exists a $\delta>0$ such that $|s-t| < \delta$ and $f \in E$ imply $|f(s)-f(t)|< \epsilon$.